 IBS symptoms vary from person to person and so do the foods that trigger them.
 So, it is important to find out what is causing your irritation to eliminate or limit the consumption.

-It is important to know what you eat and it is important to know how and
+It is important to know what you eat and it is important to know how and when to eat.
+Having regular meal patterns, chewing food properly, and avoiding late night snacks can help ease IBS symptoms.

 Remember to communicate new changes made to your diet or routine with your doctor before you begin.